aim-high/Filemaker-Docusign-Integration/README.md

 Set Field [ DocusignSN ; JSONGetElement (DocusignResult ; "SSN")]
 ```
 The above example would set your DocusignSN Filemaker field to the value of Docusign's SSN tab.

+###### Template changes
+If there's any addition/subtraction of tabs in your template envelope, you must adjust your created JSON Object (shown above) accordingly.
+* Troubleshooting: Every tab name label must not be empty!
+Otherwise your JSON object will not be created.

 ## Resources
 [Docusign REST API Documentation](https://developers.docusign.com/esign-rest-api)